Tiramisu Cupcakes

 How to Make Tiramisu Cupcakes

-Tips for Success
+Tips for the Best Cupcakes

 • Don’t overbake the cupcakes.
-For moist, fluffy cupcakes, be sure to not overbake them.
-They should still have a few crumbs on the toothpick when removed from the oven as they will continue to bake once removed.
+For moist, fluffy cupcakes, be sure not to overbake them.
+They should still have a few crumbs on the toothpick when removed from the oven, as they will continue to bake once removed.

 • Use a cupcake corer.
 For ease when cutting out the center of the cupcakes, use a cupcake corer.
 It will make things so much easier!

 • Don’t overcook the egg yolks.
-The mixture should be slightly yellow and thick when removed from heat.
+The mixture should be slightly yellow and thick when removed from the heat.
 If the mixture starts to get too thick and/or a darker yellow, it’s overcooked.

 • What to do with the cupcake centers?
 If you have any leftover filling, I recommend mixing it with the cupcake centers and devouring it.
 So good!